Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 Home and road insights

-- Washington has covered the spread once at home, and is 2-3 overall there, this season.
+- At home this year, Washington has one win against the spread and is 2-3 overall.

-- In five home games this year, Washington has gone over the total twice.
+- Washington has gone over the total twice in five home games this year.

 Powered by Data Skrive.